AI-Security-Research-Group/Adversarial-Examples-CTF/README.md

-## 🎭 Welcome to the Adversarial Sentiment Master Challenge!: Outsmart the AI! 🤖
+## 🎭 Adversarial Sentiment Master Challenge!: Outsmart the AI! 🤖

 Put on your hacker hat 🎩 This Capture The Flag (CTF) challenge is your ticket to becoming an adversarial machine learning maestro!